xmake-io/xmake-docs/manual/global_interfaces.md

 add_requires("tbox", "libpng", "zlib")
 ```

 This will use the latest known version of the package, or the source code compiled from the master branch.
-If the current package has a git repo address we can also specify a specific branch version:
+If the current package has a git repository address we can also specify a specific branch version:

 ```lua
 add_requires("tbox master")